Franer-Narf/ComparatorIndicum/README.md

 - Input field for the character, regex, or space that will be used as a filter.

 Number of repeated appearances before discarding excessive text:
--This indicates how many times the character must appear before the rest of the text in the line is deleted.
+- This indicates how many times the character must appear before the rest of the text in the line is deleted.

 <Solo Modification Panel>